-- (57) Appointment of a preferred candidate must be approved by a relevant delegate prior to the issue of an offer of employment as follows: - a.
+(57) Appointment of a preferred candidate must be approved by a relevant delegate prior to the issue of an offer of employment as follows:

+- a.
 Professional staff positions in accordance with the Delegations Register; - b.
-Academic staff positions: - i. ≤ Level E Vice-Chancellor, subject to Council Reserved Matters; - ii. ≤ Level D Deputy Vice-Chancellor (Academic), or Deputy Vice-Chancellor (Research and Innovation) for research only and/or research grant funded appointments; and - iii. ≤ Level C College Pro Vice-Chancellor for fixed term appointments subject to funding conditions as defined in the Schedule of Vice-Chancellor's Operational sub-delegations. - (58) Where the candidate is to be based primarily outside Australia during their employment with the University, the Hiring Manager, in consultation with Human Resource Services and Financial Services, will ensure that all health and safety, legal, national security, taxation and employment risks associated with the candidates appointment are addressed and mitigated where required.
+Academic staff positions: - i. ≤ Level E Vice-Chancellor, subject to Council Reserved Matters; - ii. ≤ Level D Deputy Vice-Chancellor (Academic), Deputy Vice-Chancellor (Research and Innovation) or Deputy Vice-Chancellor Engagement and Equity for research only and/or research grant funded appointments; and - iii. ≤ Level C College Pro Vice-Chancellor or Division Pro Vice-Chancellor for fixed term appointments subject to funding conditions as defined in the Schedule of Vice-Chancellor's Operational sub- delegations.

+(58) Where the candidate is to be based primarily outside Australia during their employment with the University, the Hiring Manager, in consultation with Human Resource Services and Financial Services, will ensure that all health and safety, legal, national security, taxation and employment risks associated with the candidates appointment are addressed and mitigated where required.
 The Hiring Manager will seek additional approval to appoint such a candidate from an appropriate delegate.